DrNotThatEvil/PyDuaRGB/docs/master_slave_config.md

 In this example configuration 2 slaves are defined. `slave0` is the first slave. and `slave1` is the second.
 The mode specified tells the master how to treat each slave device.
-You can mix and match these modes for different lighting results
+You can mix and match these modes for different lighting results.

 #### Slave modes
 ##### Continue (default)